Learn about actual and potential costs

 Buyers should evaluate potential vendors based on their past experience operating in the industry.

-Buyers should evaluate potential vendors based on price.
+Buyers should evaluate potential vendors based on pricing.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

-Buyers should communicate to prospective suppliers when award information results will be provided.
+Buyers should communicate to prospective suppliers when they will award the contract.

-Buyers should provide the date the paper shredding machines should arrive at a specific location.
+Buyers should provide the date the paper shredding machines should arrive at the agreed upon location(s)

 Evaluate major factors to mitigate risk